Sousastep/sousastep/SousaFX/.docs/_sources/content/pcl.rst.txt

 =======================

-Bindings can be relinquished and established automatically based on wether or not the tuba's playing.
+Bindings can be relinquished and established automatically based on wether or not the tuba's playing, or wether RB, RT, or LT is pressed.
 This can happen either immediately when the tuba starts or stops playing, or it can wait until the gamepad's respective joystick axis